The-AI-Summer/Deep-Learning-In-Production/README.md

 12. [Introduction to Kubernetes with Google Cloud: Deploy your Deep Learning model effortlessly](https://theaisummer.com/kubernetes/)

 ## Support
-If you like our effort, don't forget to star th project :) It matters!
+If you like our effort, don't forget to star the project :) It matters!